Voog/voog-kit/README.markdown

 If the layout files are acquired elsewhere or created on the spot, this command creates a 'manifest.json' file for those files.
 The file should be manually checked before proceeding to sync with Edicy as not all parameters can be guessed from only the file/folder name.

-### build
-This command finds all pages for the current site from a .json file (to be determined) and compiles a corresponding .html file for them.
-All admin-specific logic is ignored while compiling, essentially making it a previewmode emulator.

 ### pull
 (Re-)fetches all layout files from Edicy, replacing the local files with remote versions (to be determined).